 According to Reuters, 2019 saw a drop in cobalt price sparked by rising supplies from the artisanal and industrial sectors in the DRC, and a surplus of cobalt chemicals produced in China.

-However, Trading Economics global macro models predictions state that cobalt is anticipated to trade at around US$70,905.60 per million tonnes as of the end of this quarter.
+However, Trading Economics global macro models predicted cobalt to trade at around US$70,905.60/Mt at the end of Q1 2022.

 Spot Price